data2health/informatics-playbook/docs/chapters/chapter_7.md

 To reap the greatest benefits from the next generation repository features of InvenioRDM, create robust records that make the most of its many features.
 Consider these **Top 5 Rules for Depositing Research Object Records**:

 1. Make your deposit open access if possible
-2. Use the appropriate license, see [Reusable Data Best Practivces Chapter 1](reusable-data-best-practices.readthedocs.io/en/latest/chapters/chapter_1.html#)
+2. Use the appropriate license, see [Reusable Data Best Practices Chapter 1](reusable-data-best-practices.readthedocs.io/en/latest/chapters/chapter_1.html#)
 3. Add [meaningful metadata](https://blog.datacite.org/metadig-recommendations-for-fair-datacite-metadata/) to records
 4. Attribute credit where credit is due (attribution chapter link)
 5. Make sure you do not include any personal identifiable information (PII) in the record